Extraction of the Sivers function with deep neural networks: The Extraction Technique

 We use a relationship for $\mathcal{N}_q(x)$, similar to the seminal work \cite{Anselmino2017}, as a tool to generate our pseudodata for testing accuracy and reproducibility only.
-Although this definition is not used in any aspect of the final DNN fit results, we acknowledge the bias in the approach, which we attempt to minimize and account for through studies of systematic uncertainty in the extraction methodology.
-The generic feedforward DNN structure for $\mathcal{N}_q(x)$ that we use in this work is represented in Fig. (\ref{fig:NN_Architecture}).
-As we consider the $SU(3)_{\text{flavor}}$ breaking in QCD, we have $\mathcal{N}_u(x)$, $\mathcal{N}_{\bar{u}}(x)$, $\mathcal{N}_d(x)$, $\mathcal{N}_{\bar{d}}(x)$, $\mathcal{N}_s(x)$, and $\mathcal{N}_{\bar{s}}(x)$ to handle the six light-quark-flavors independently.
+This definition is not used in any aspect of the final DNN fit results.
+The generic feedforward DNN structure for $\mathcal{N}_q(x)$ that we use in this work is represented in Fig. \ref{fig:NN_Architecture}.
+As we consider the $SU(3)_{\text{flavor}}$ symmetry breaking in QCD, we have $\mathcal{N}_u(x)$, $\mathcal{N}_{\bar{u}}(x)$, $\mathcal{N}_d(x)$, $\mathcal{N}_{\bar{d}}(x)$, $\mathcal{N}_s(x)$, and $\mathcal{N}_{\bar{s}}(x)$ to handle the six light-quark-flavors independently.
 Bjorken-$x$ is the only input as the initial layer of each $\mathcal{N}_q(x)$, and the final layer is a single-node output.
 The $m_1$ in $\mathcal{A}_0(z,p{hT},m_1)$ as defined in Eq. (\ref{eq:A0}) is treated as a free parameter, with the initialization obtained from our first chi-square minimization fit (discussed in Section \ref{sec:minuit-fits}), and then allowed to vary throughout the DNN training process with SIDIS data, as shown in Fig. \ref{fig:Block-Diagram-SIDIS}.
 The DNN model results are then used to infer the projections for both SIDIS kinematics and DY kinematics (see Fig. \ref{fig:Block-Diagram-DY}).